From a Cluttered Map to a Clear

 They then select these farms and export the data as KMLs & CSVs to dispatch field officers, who physically visit the farms to procure the harvest.

-Any friction in this process leads to delays and potential for costly errors.
+Any friction in this workflow creates delays and costly errors downstream.

 The Problem: "I'm Lost on a Map"